daniyalsaeed20/finance_manager/docs/README.md

-# Barber & Salon Finance Manager - Documentation
+# Quaestor - Documentation

 ## Overview
-This documentation provides comprehensive information about the Barber & Salon Finance Manager mobile application.
-The app is designed specifically for independent barbers and small salon owners to track their financial performance, manage business operations, and achieve their financial goals.
+This documentation provides comprehensive information about Quaestor, a powerful personal finance management mobile application.
+The app is designed to help individuals track their financial performance, manage personal finances, and achieve their financial goals with the tagline "Money, in order."

 ## Documentation Structure